nordic-institute/X-Road-development/WORKFLOW.md

 ## 5	Branching pattern

 5.1	Branching pattern follows the [Gitflow model](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 Two perpetual branches – `master` and `develop` – together with three additional branches – `feature`, `release` and `hotfix` – are used.
+In addition `support` branches are used for maintaining old releases.

 - `master` branch is used to release X-Road software into production
 - `develop` branch is used to accumulate features for the next big release
 - `feature` branches are used to work on features (or closely related sets of features) to enhance X-Road core software
 - new production release is prepared on `release` branch
 - patches are prepared on `hotfix` branches.
+- `support` branch is created when an old release needs to be patched

 ## 6 Tagging